 - The use of dynamic interaction such as role play, site visits, storytelling, visual aids, etc.

-1/ The first stage consists of mapping local initiatives (practices and technologies) already in place in the relevant fields.
-Projects were targeted that help local communities reduce their pressure on natural resources in the fields of agriculture, energy and livelihoods.
+The preliminary work consists of mapping local initiatives (practices and technologies) already in place in the relevant fields.
+Projects were targeted that both improve their living conditions and help local communities reduce their pressure on natural resources in the fields of agriculture, energy and livelihoods.
 This mapping is not intended to be exhaustive, but rather should gather a diverse panel of interesting projects.
-This map is shared with stakeholders.
+This map is shared with stakeholders as soon as there are several various initiatives, and is updated as long as Resilience Now works within the country.

-- Action plan drafting (3 days).
-Participants analyze solutions, define their selection criteria and choose the solution(s) they want to implement.
+- Action plan drafting – Participants analyze and discuss the solutions, define their selection criteria and choose the solution(s) they want to implement.
 Most importantly, they define how they will participate.
 It’s the time of decision making and involvement.